 Decor items

 Decorative baby items like crib skirts, canopies, or bright blankets and pillows are not necessary, but they certainly do dress up the nursery and give it a cozy, warm feel.
 Let family and friends know your color scheme or theme.
-Decor items are earmarked for a baby shower registry.
+Decor items are earmarked for as shower gifts.

 You really don’t have to overstock the nursery for your little one.
-As long as you have the essentials, baby has everything he or she needs to get settled in.
+As long as you have the essentials, your baby has everything he or she needs to get settled in.
 If you’re limited on space and on a budget, try to avoid impulse buys for baby items that aren’t a necessity.
+They take up room and put a dent in the family budget.

 Wipe warmer